Quality Check Definition and Application

 default_checks = dq_engine.load_checks_from_table(table_name="dq.config.checks_table")

-# Load checks with the "workflow_001" run config:
+# Load checks from the "workflow_001" run config

 workflow_checks = dq_engine.load_checks_from_table(table_name="dq.config.checks_table", run_config_name="workflow_001")

-# only works if DQX is installed in the workspace
+# Only works if DQX is installed in the workspace

-workflow_checks = dq_engine.load_checks_from_installation(method="table", assume_user=True, run_config_name="default")
+workflow_checks = dq_engine.load_checks_from_installation(method="table", assume_user=True, run_config_name="workflow_001")

 checks = default_checks + workflow_checks